dmorse/pscfpp/README.md

    <https://github.com/dmorse/pscfpp>.

 It may be obtained by using a git version control system client to clone the repository.
-To do so, enter the command:
+To do so on a machine with a git client, enter the command:
 ```
 git clone --recursive https://github.com/dmorse/pscfpp.git
 ```
 Note the use of the --recursive option to the git clone command.
-This is necessary to clone some git submodules that are maintained in separate repositories.
-This command will create a directory called pscfpp/ that contains all of the source code and associated documentation, including required git submodules.
+This is necessary to clone several git submodules that are maintained in separate repositories.
+This command will create a new directory called pscfpp/ that contains all of the source code and associated documentation, including all required git submodules.

 ## Documentation

 PSCF is distributed with source files for an html web manual.
-After cloning the source code, you can use the doxygen documentation generator to generate a local copy of this documentation.
+After cloning the source code, you can use the doxygen documentation generation program to generate a local copy of this documentation.
 To do this, doxygen must be installed on your computer, and the directory containing the doxygen executable must be in your command search PATH.
 To generate documentation:

    - Change directory (cd) to the pscfpp/ root directory